-GREEN HOUSE GASES GGE-1: The contractor must comply with air pollution control rules, regulations, ordinances, and statutes that apply to work performed under the Contract, including air pollution control rules, regulations, ordinances, and statutes provided in Govt Code § 11017 (Pub Cont Code § 10231).
-During Construction Aemetis Construction Contractor HAZARI DS AND HAZARDOUS WASTE HAZ-1: ensure the facility does not present a new significant risk of exposure to hazardous material in the form of biogas.
-Prior to During Construction Aemetis The pipeline shall be airtight and must be tested to demonstrate as such prior to operation for the transport of biogas.
-Construction Contractor The pipeline shall be fluid, pressure, and corrosion resistant.
-Contractor The pipeline shall be designed to include security valves placed upstream of the installations intended for production, storage treatment and use of biogas. • : Systems that could trigger security valves shall be installed in easy to access locations.
+GREEN HOUSE GASES GGE-1: 1: The contractor must comply with air pollution control rules, regulations, ordinances, and statutes that apply to work performed under the Contract, including air pollution control rules, regulations, ordinances, and statutes provided in Govt Code § 11017 (Pub Cont Code § 10231).
+Aemetis Construction Contractor HAZAR DS AND HAZARDOUS WASTE HAZ-1: The following best practices shall be implemented during construction of the pipeline to ensure the facility does not present a new significant risk of exposure to hazardous material in the form of biogas.
+Aemetis , The pipeline shall be airtight and must be tested to demonstrate as such prior to operation for the transport of biogas.
+Prior to During Construction Constructio • The pipeline shall be fluid, pressure, and corrosion resistant.
+The pipeline shall be designed to include security valves placed upstream of the installations intended for production, storage treatment and use of biogas. • Systems that could trigger security valves shall be installed in easy to access locations.
 HAZ-2: Prepare a Health and Safety Plan prior to the start of construction which will include plans for addressing gas leaks, fires, or other failures of the pipeline.
 The Plan shall identify sensitive receptors and protective measures to ensure risk it minimized to the greatest extent feasible.
 Prior to During Construction Aemetis Construction Contractor HAZ-3: The contractor shall prepare a Spill Prevention, Control, and Countermeasure Program (SPCCP) prior to the commencement of construction activities.
 The SPCCP shall include information on the nature of all hazardous materials that shall be used on-site.
 The SPCCP shall also include information regarding proper handling of hazardous materials, and clean-up procedures in the event of an accidental release.
 The phone number of the agency overseeing hazardous materials and toxic clean-up shall be provided in the SPCCP.
 Prior to During Construction Aemetis Construction Contractor HAZ-4: As is the case for any project that proposes excavation, the potential exists for unknown hazardous contamination to be revealed during Project construction.
 The construction contractor shall prepare an Unknown Hazard Procedures Manual to provide a plan for how previously unknown hazardous waste/material encountered during construction would be handled to maintain public and worker health and safety.
 During Construction Aemetis Construction Contractor